-George’s parents Samuel Jones Cannon and Sarah Weigh were married in St. Deniol’s Church in Hawarden on the 8th October 1881, Samuel was age 20 and a Collier, living in Aston and whose father Robert was a Cattle Dealer, Sarah was a spinster also age 20, also living in Aston, and whose father was Thomas Weigh, a Collier.
+George’s parents Samuel Jones Cannon and Sarah Weigh were married in St. Deniol’s Church in Hawarden on the 8th October 1881.
+Samuel was 20 and a Collier, living in Aston.
+His father, Robert was a Cattle Dealer.
+Sarah was 20, also living in Aston, and whose father was Thomas Weigh, a Collier.

 They had suffered the loss of 2 children, Samuel born in 1884 died age 22 months and Maud born in 1888 had died age 9 days.
 Samuel’s brother Edwin (Edward in the Parish Registers) had died in 1886 age 22 years.

 The 1901 census shows the family still in Aston.
 Samuel 39, was a General Carter.
 His wife Sarah was 39.
-Their listed children were George, 15, a General Carter like his father, Lydia, 15, Jessie, 8, Elsie, 6, and Percy, 3.
+Their listed children were George, 15, a General Carter like his father.
+Lydia was 15, Jessie, 8, Elsie, 6, and Percy, 3.
 There was a General Servant (Domestic), Catherine Powell 15.

 George married Martha P. Bennett in 1909 in St. Deniol’s Church in Hawarden.
 George was recorded as a 23 year old, Bachelor who was a farmer living in Aston.
 His bride was Martha Peers Bennett, 28, a Spinster who lived in Shotton.

-They were living at Seafield Cottage, Queensferry, Flintshire, they had been married 1 and a half years on the 1911 census.
-George was now age 25 and a Carter, still saying he had been born in Crewe, wife Martha P. was age 28 and had been born in Connah’s Quay, Flintshire.
-They had visitors on Census night, Thomas Frederick Hartley age 29, Electrician, born in Halifax, Yorkshire, his wife Annie Hartley age 28 who had been born in Guinersal Yorkshire, their daughter Kathleen Cowbarn Hartley was 8 months old and had been born in Doncaster, Yorkshire.
+In 1911, they were living at Seafield Cottage, Queensferry, Flintshire.
+They had been married 1 and a half years as recorded on the 1911 census.
+George was then aged 25 and a Carter.
+His wife Martha P. was 28 and had been born in Connah’s Quay, Flintshire.
+They had visitors on Census night, Thomas Frederick and Annie Hartley and their baby daughter Kathleen Cowbarn Hartley.
+This family hailed from Yorkshire.

 The 1911 census records George’s parents still living on the Aston Road, Queensferry, Flintshire.
 Samuel Jones Cannon was 48 and his wife of 29 years was 50.
 Twelve children had been born alive, but 7 had died.
 Four of the remaining 5 were with them.Lydia, 22 Jessie, 18 and single, Elsie, 16 Percy, 13.
 The following year they were to suffer more grief, as can be seen below.

-UK, Soldiers Died in the Great War, 1914-1919 accessible on www.ancestry.co.uk confirms George Cannon’s regimental information above and tells us that his birth place was Crewe.
+UK, Soldiers Died in the Great War, 1914-1919 accessible on www.ancestry.co.uk confirms George Cannon’s regimental information as above and tells us that his birth place was Crewe.
 He enlisted in Shotton and he was formerly with the 32941, Shropshire Light Infantry.
-His medal card, also on ‘Ancestry.co.uk’ details his medals, but does not tell us where his first Theatre of War was nor when he entered it.
+His medal card, also on ‘Ancestry.co.uk’ details his medals.

-George is commemorated on a family grave in St. Deniol’s Churchyard, Hawarden.
+George is also commemorated on another family grave in St. Deniol’s Churchyard, Hawarden.

 Private George Cannon 1st Bat.
 S.W.B.
 25380